mattmakai/fullstackpython.com/source/content/pages/03-deployment/0317-configuration-management.markdown

 # Configuration Management
+Configuration management involves modifying servers from an existing state to a desired state and automating how an application is deployed.

+## Configuration management tools
-Configuration management involves modifying servers from an existing state to a desired state.
-Numerous tools exist to modify the state in a controlled way, including [Puppet](http://puppetlabs.com/puppet/what-is-puppet), [Chef](http://www.getchef.com/chef/), [SaltStack](http://www.saltstack.com/), and Ansible.
+Numerous tools exist to modify server state in a controlled way, including [Puppet](http://puppetlabs.com/puppet/what-is-puppet), [Chef](http://www.getchef.com/chef/), [SaltStack](http://www.saltstack.com/), and Ansible.
 Puppet and Chef are